suyashb95/autoindex/readme.md

                                   minimum difference between font sizes for a line to be considered as header

+  --topic-fontsize-threshold FLOAT
-  --topic-fontsize-delta FLOAT    font size delta for lines to be considered
+                                  font size delta for lines to be considered as a part of the same parent header

+  --header-indent-threshold FLOAT
+                                  indent difference for a line to be considered as header

+  --topic-indent-threshold FLOAT  indent difference for lines to be considered
                                   as a part of the same parent header

   --help                          Show this message and exit.
   ```

 ### To Do
-- [ ] Detect nesting using indents
+- [x] Detect nesting using indents
 - [ ] Output an intermediate YAML containing bookmarks
 that can be fixed before being added to the file
 - [ ] Add support for EPUB/DjVu